UK tech experts · info@vividrepairs.co.uk

 Multi-platform compatibility is brilliant.
 The 2.4GHz USB-C dongle works with PC, PlayStation, Nintendo Switch, and even Android devices that support USB-C audio.
 Add Bluetooth connectivity, and you've got a headset that genuinely works everywhere.

-I tested this across PC (Valorant, Cyberpunk 2077), PS5 (God of War Ragnarök), and Switch (Tears of the Kingdom).
+It works across PC (Valorant, Cyberpunk 2077), PS5 (God of War Ragnarök), and Switch (Tears of the Kingdom).
 Audio quality remained consistently excellent across all platforms.
 The wireless connection stayed rock-solid even with my router and multiple Bluetooth devices competing for bandwidth.

 The retractable boom microphone uses the same hardware as the 5P.
 It's clear and functional but not exceptional.
 Background noise rejection is adequate for party chat but won't impress on Twitch streams.
 See our complete SteelSeries Arctis Nova 5 Wireless review for microphone audio samples.